harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: Spent an hour on Sunday afternoon revisiting the config.
 Found a value that was set wrong from an earlier experiment.
 Fixed and committed.
 - Deliverable: One of those satisfying small wins.
+## 2025-05-05 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.